Instituto Politécnico Superior (Rosario): History

 Compatible with the new objectives, a variant of the educational structure was produced, giving a vertical articulation at the level of 5th year, technical bachelor; with entry to any university career and a diversified technical cycle, IPR technical; with a total of 7 years of study.
 The new educational structure began to be applied in 1969.
 On March 19 of that year, the School was renamed the “General San Martín” Polytechnic Institute of Rosario, a name that was more in line with the new functions and objectives.
-Later, in June 25, 1970, the Polytechnic Institute became a direct dependency of the National University of Rosario, created in 1968; detaching itself from the Faculty of Exact Sciences, Engineering and Architecture, as corresponds to an institution that has its own objectives.
+Later, on June 25, 1970, the Polytechnic Institute became a direct dependency of the National University of Rosario, created in 1968; detaching itself from the Faculty of Exact Sciences, Engineering and Architecture, as corresponds to an institution that has its own objectives.

 Later, in 1975, the institution was renamed the "General San Martín" Higher Polytechnic Institute (Instituto Politécnico Superior General San Martín), thus opening the way to teaching at the tertiary level, which in fact existed through the training of optical technicians, with a student population from, in most of them from ordinary high schools.
 At present, new tertiary level careers have been incorporated, to meet the demands of the professional sector.